zeon-studio/hugoplate/readme.md

 ## 📝 Customization

-We have added a lot of customization options in this template.
-You can customize almost everything you want.
-Let's see what you can customize:
+This template has been designed with a lot of customization options in mind.
+You can customize almost anything you want, including:

 ### 👉 Site Config

-You can change the site configuration from the `hugo.toml` file.
-You can change the site title, baseURL, language, theme, plugins, and more.
+You can change the site title, base URL, language, theme, plugins, and more from the `hugo.toml` file.

 ### 👉 Site Params

-You can customize all the parameters from `config/_default/params.toml` file.
-Including logo, favicon, search, seo metadata and more.
+You can customize all the parameters from the `config/_default/params.toml` file.
+This includes the logo, favicon, search, SEO metadata, and more.

 ### 👉 Colors and Fonts

-You can change the colors and fonts from the `data/theme.json` file.
-You can change the primary color, secondary color, and more.
-Also you can change the font family and font size from here.
+You can change the colors and fonts from the `data/theme.json file`.
+This includes the primary color, secondary color, font family, and font size.

 ### 👉 Social Links

 You can change the social links from the `data/social.json` file.
-You can add your social links here, and it will automatically show on the site.
+Add your social links here, and they will automatically be displayed on the site.

 ---